vprema94/mod-2-project/README.md

 [Demo Here](https://some-link.com)

 ## DRESSD
 Keep track of all of your clothes, outfits, and accessories with this easy to use web application.
-Upload picture files of clothing items and sort them by occassion, color, and type.
+Upload picture files of clothing items and sort them by occasion, color, and type.
 Make and save outfits to reference for a later date.

 ### `Built With`
 Built with React and Ruby on Rails using RESTful MVC conventions and CRUD capabilties. <br/>